avinashredyy/Angular-Basics/README.md

 ## Two-way Databinding (Branch 007-Two-way-databinding)
 1. Demonstrated the usage of two way databinding.
 First we need to import the `FormsModule` from `@angular/forms` into the `app.module.ts` file in order to make this feature available to use likewise: `import { FormsModule } from '@angular/forms';` and then add FormsModule to the `imports[]` array.
 2. In two way databinding we basically attach a variable to a particular property.
-If we have a variable name ` var inputText`, we attach `ngModel` to it likewise: [(ngModel)]='inputText'.
+If we have a variable name ` var inputText`, we attach `ngModel` to it likewise: `[(ngModel)]='inputText'`.
 3. In the example above, whatever input is provided by the user, it will be saved to the variable automatically because of using `ngModel`.

 ## Build